DeeMcCart/CI_PP2_HumbleNumble/README.md

 The corresponding keyboard grid value is coloured on the lower part of the screen, e.g. '5' guessed correct; will colour both the row tile and the keyboard key green.
 A (hidden) count of the number of correct elements is maintained.
 <br>
 <br>

-### F13 Success message display when all elements correctly guessed
+### F13 Success message
 <details><summary>Appropriate success message, content varies by # of attempts</summary>
 <img src="https://deemccart.github.io/CI_PP2_HumbleNumble/docs/readme_images/f13_attempt4_result.jpg"></details>
-A pop-up message with the appropriate text appears if the user has matched the entire solution equation.
-This text mimics the Wordle site, so depending on the  number of attempts the user can get (Genius, Magnificent, Impressive, Splendid, Great, Phew)
+ This displays when all elements correctly guessed.
+A pop-up message with the appropriate text appears.
+This text mimics the Wordle site, so depending on the  number of attempts the successful user can get (Genius, Magnificent, Impressive, Splendid, Great, Phew).
 <br>
 <br>

 ### F14 Solution display if exceeded 6 attempts
 <details><summary>Solution display if 6 unsuccessful guesses</summary>
 <img src="https://deemccart.github.io/CI_PP2_HumbleNumble/docs/readme_images/f14_exceeded_6attempts.jpg"></details>
 A pop-up message with the appropriate text appears if the user has matched the entire solution equation.
 This text mimics the Wordle site, so depending on the  number of attempts the user can get (Genius, Magnificent, Impressive, Splendid, Great, Phew)
 <br>
 <br>

 ### F15 User Statistics
 <details><summary>User statistics</summary>
 <img src="https://deemccart.github.io/CI_PP2_HumbleNumble/docs/readme_images/f12_keyboard_interaction_feeback.jpg"></details>